-- The Committee noted it may be difficult to capture this data in electronic sources, as this information is not all currently captured electronically. - Overall they agreed the measure was feasible to implement at the plan level but may be difficult at the provider level, as the data may not exist due to many patients using a different doctor and often using eye insurance instead of their regular health plan to perform the eye exam.
+- The Committee noted it may be difficult to capture this data in electronic sources, as this information is not all currently captured electronically. - Overall the Committee agreed that = the measure is feasible to implement at the plan level but may be more difficult at the provider level.
+They noted that data may not be available because patients may see a different doctor for the exam and/or often use vision insurance instead of their regular health insurance for the eye exam.

-(4a.
-Accountability/transparency; and 4b.
+4. Use a nd Usability: H-7; M-11; L-2; I-0 ountability/transparency; and 4b.
 Improvement - progress demonstrated; and 4c.
-Benefits outweigh evidence of unintended negative consequences)

-- The developer describes at least five current accountability uses of the measure including public reporting of health plan data. - The Committee acknowledged that there has been little improvement in performance of the measure over time; however, mean performance ranging from 45-66% at the health plan level in particular and to some degree at the physician level ranging indicates a significant opportunity for more improvement. - There is little burden of measurement or unintended consequences and substantial benefits to continuing the measure.

-Comments included:

-- Comments were received in support of the measure and the Committee's decision to recommend the measure for endorsement. - Commenters requested clarification as to why women with polycystic ovarian syndrome are excluded from the measure. - A commenter noted that using the remote imaging CPT codes in the specifications for the measure causes quality concerns and is contrary to the American Diabetes Association and the AOA's clinical guidelines for patients with diabetes.
-Including the remote retinal imaging codes in the measure specifications could indicate that remote retinal imaging is sufficient eye care for a patient with diabetes. - One commenter suggested that this measure be aligned with the new age specifications agreed to by the developer for measure #0056 (i.e., NCQA removed the upper age restriction so that the measure now applies to diabetes patients ages 18 and older).

-- NCQA responded that polycystic ovarian syndrome is a long-standing exclusion which was recommended by their first joint NCQA-AMA-PCPI expert panel when the diabetes measures were first developed.
-NCQA will take this comment into consideration during the next re-evaluation of the diabetes care measures. - NCQA responded they will review the use of the CPT codes with expert panels and if appropriate, update the Diabetic Retinal Screening value set. - NCQA responded that they will evaluate appropriate age thresholds during the next re-evaluation of the diabetes care measures.

-- Committee members noted that the ADA guidelines, as well as other evidence, indicate that retinal photographs are acceptable and therefore did not recommend a change to the specifications of the measure. - The Committee also agreed that because complications of diabetes disproportionately affects older patients, the measure developer should consider changing the specifications to include those aged 18 and older rather than including only those aged 18-75. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X - 8.
-Board of Directors Vote: Y-X; N-X - 9.
-Appeals
+Benefits outweigh e of unintended negative consequences) Rationa • The developer describes at least five current accountability uses of the measure, including public reporting of health plan data. • The Committee acknowledged that there has been little improvement in performance of the measure over time; however, mean performance ranging from 45-66% at the health plan level in particular and to some degree at the physician level indicates a significant opportunity for more improvement. • The Committee agreed that there is little measurement burden associated with the measure, no evidence unintended consequences, and substantial benefits to continuing the measure.
+5. Relat ed and Competing Measures • No related or competing measures noted.
+Standin g Committee Recommendation for Endorsement: Y-18; N-2 c and Member Comment Comme nts included: • Comments were received in support of the measure and the Committee's decision to recommend the measure for endorsement. • Commenters requested clarification as to why women with polycystic ovarian syndrome are excluded from the measure. • A commenter noted that using the remote imaging CPT codes in the specifications for the measure causes quality concerns and is contrary to the American Diabetes Association and the AOA's clinical guidelines for patients with diabetes.
+Including the remote retinal imaging codes in the measure specifications could indicate that remote retinal imaging is sufficient eye care for a patient with diabetes. ٠ One commenter suggested that this measure be aligned with the new age specifications agreed to by the developer for measure #0056 (i.e., NCQA removed the upper age restriction so that the measure now applies to diabetes patients ages 18 and older).
+Develop er response: • NCQA responded that polycystic ovarian syndrome is a long-standing exclusion that was recommended by their first joint NCQA-AMA-PCPI expert panel when the diabetes measures were first developed.
+NCQA will take this comment into consideration during their next re-evaluation of the diabetes care measures. • NCQA responded they will review the use of the CPT codes with expert panels and if appropriate, update the Diabetic Retinal Screening value set. • NCQA responded that they will evaluate appropriate age thresholds during the next re-evaluation of the diabetes care measures.
+Commit tee response: • Committee members noted that the ADA guidelines, as well as other evidence, indicate that retinal photographs are acceptable and therefore did not recommend a change to the specifications of the measure. • The Committee also agreed that because complications of diabetes disproportionately affects older patients, the measure developer should consider changing the specifications to include those aged 18 and older rather than including only those aged 18-75.
+7 Conc ensus Standards Approval Committee (CSAC) Vote: Y-17; N-0